DataDog/datadog-ci/CONTRIBUTING.md

 module.exports = [HelloWorldCommand]
 ```

 Lastly, unit tests must be created in the `__tests__/` folder.
-The tests can then be launched with the `yarn test` command: it will find all files with a filename ending in `.test.ts` in the repo and execute them.
+The tests can then be launched with the `yarn test` command: it finds all files with a filename ending in `.test.ts` in the repo and executes them.

 #### Beta command

-If your command is related to a beta product or feature, or that you want to dogfood the command first, you can mark you command as beta.
+If your command is related to a beta product or feature, or you want to test out the command first, you can mark your command as beta.

 To do so, add your command's name to the [`BETA_COMMANDS` array](https://github.com/DataDog/datadog-ci/blob/35c54e1d1e991d21461084ef2e346ca1c6bb7ea6/src/cli.ts#L8).

-Users will have to prefix their command line with `DD_BETA_COMMANDS_ENABLED=1`.
-Please document this in your command's README for visibility.
-This will be something to remove once the command goes out of beta.
+Users have to prefix their command line with `DD_BETA_COMMANDS_ENABLED=1` to use the command.
+Make sure to document this in your command's README for visibility.
+This is removed once the command goes out of beta.

 Optionally, you can create a pre-release for your command by following the [Pre-Release Process](#pre-release-process) instructions below.